buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayerSet.md

 ### Description
 Definition of the _IfcMaterialLayerSet_ in descriptive terms.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been added at the end of attribute list.
+> IFC4 CHANGE  The attribute has been added at the end of attribute list.

 ### TotalThickness
 Total thickness of the material layer set is derived from the function _IfcMlsTotalThickness._